Saint Thomas Church (Manhattan): Worship

 The style of worship at Saint Thomas Church has varied greatly over the history of the parish.
-Beginning with the rectorship of John Andrew in 1972, however, it has followed the Anglo-Catholic or high-church tradition within the Episcopal Church that developed out of the Oxford Movement.
+Beginning with the rectorship of John Andrew in 1972, however, it has informally followed the Anglo-Catholic or high-church tradition within the Episcopal Church that developed out of the Oxford Movement.
 This was further developed under the rectorship of Andrew Mead.
 Sunday services include Low Mass, High Mass, and Evensong, and Solemn Mass on Christmas, Easter and major feast days.
 Special liturgies and processions are held for Advent, Epiphany, Candlemas and Holy Week.
 The Litany is sung in procession in Advent and Lent.
+For masses at the High Altar, the Church uses a variation on the three traditional sacred ministers ad orientem, however as with many other Anglo-Catholic parishes that do not look to Tridentine Rome for liturgical cues, many of the unique traditional roles of sacred ministers are currently in use—the Deacon reads the Gospel and the Subdeacon reads the Epistle.
 The choir of men and boys sing most Sundays in term time and, if there are no visiting choirs during the school vacation, the gentlemen of the choir sing the services.
-The church uses traditional language on Sundays and for most of its weekday services and the King James Version of the Bible is used on Sundays and at Evensong during the week.
-Rite II of the BCP1979 is used for the 12:10 pm mass Mondays to Fridays.
-In Lent 2015 Shrine Prayers were started at the image of Our Lady of Fifth Avenue and intercessions are offered at noon after the Angelus Mondays to Saturdays; these intercessions may be left in the church or submitted online via the church website.
-Confessions are heard each Saturday from 11:00-11:45 am.
+The church uses traditional language for many of its services on Sundays and weekdays and King James Version of the Bible is used at Sunday choral services and at Choral Evensong and Solemn Mass on feast days during the week.
+Rite II of the BCP 1979 is used for the 12:10 pm Mass Mondays to Saturdays.
+Choral Evensong uses the form found in the Church of England BCP of 1662.
+In Lent 2015 Shrine Prayers were started at the image of Our Lady of Fifth Avenue and intercessions are offered at noon after the Angelus Mondays to Saturdays; these intercessions may be left in the church or submitted online via the church website, and many prayer requests come from around the world every week.
+Confessions are heard each Saturday from 11:00–11:45 am.
+Since 2021, the 9 am Sunday Mass has become a children and family focused service, using Rite II and ad populum altar placed in the Chancel, but there are still acolytes and incense is used.
+A robed children's outreach choir called the Noble Singers and composed of local girls and boys sings at the 9 am service and the homily is designed for the children.
+On the second Sunday of each month, a Sunday Mass is offered in Korean.
 The church is open every day of the year.